Write a comment

 Preparation

 1. In green borscht with fresh sorrel, pickled beets are often added, creating a very pleasant combination of flavors.
-Moreover, it is well known that beets and beet kvass are rich in vitamins, which further enhance the dish's health benefits.
-Pickled beets can be bought at the market, but it is better to prepare them at home.
-It’s simple.
-You need to put the beets in a jar, after peeling and cutting them in half, and fill it with cold water.
+Beets and beet kvass are rich in vitamins, which further enhance the dish’s health benefits.
+Pickled beets can be bought at the market, but they are better prepared at home.
+Place peeled and halved beets in a jar, fill with cold water, and let ferment.

 Cooking green borscht with sorrel in a slow cooker - photo step 1

 2. After five or six days, the beets are ready.
-They can be stored in a jar in the refrigerator.
+They can be stored in the jar in the refrigerator for several weeks, becoming more sour and flavorful with time as the lacto-fermentation continues slowly in the cold.

 Pickled beetroot - photo step 2